The 3 Best Stretches to Relieve Neck Pain

-There are several neck stretches and exercises that you can perform to alleviate pain in your neck, making it limber and stronger.
-However, the three best stretches to relieve neck pain I have explained below.
+There are several neck stretches and exercises that you can perform to alleviate pain in your neck, making it limber and strong.

 - Tilt your neck forward and backward

-- Stand with your head set squarely on your shoulders.
+- Stand or sit with your head set squarely on your shoulders.
 Make sure your back is straight as well

 - Next, lower your chin until it rests on your chest.
 Hold that position for about 15-30 seconds.
 Loosen up and lift your head back up slowly

 - Next, tilt your head backward until your chin is almost pointing toward the ceiling.
 Hold that position for at least 10 seconds, then return to the starting point

 - Repeat the exercise more than a few times every day

 - Upper Trapezius Stretch

 The trapezius is one of the muscles that extend from the base of your neck and down your shoulder.
 When this muscle becomes tight, it can bring severe pain in the neck region.
 You can loosen the tightness of the trapezius by performing the following stretch:

 - Slightly tilt your head back while moving your ear to the side, over towards your shoulder.
 Keep your shoulders rested and down, do not lift them.